egrygoryan/ExpenseTracker/README.md

 - Choose an expense type
 - Create a separate budget for your savings
 - Add tags and comments to your records
-- Simultaneous work of several users on a budget
+- Simultaneous work for several users on a budget
 - See your records for a certain period
 - Export your expenses into convenient formats (not decided yet which one)